-Imagine you are standing in the middle of a vast wetland that was once a thriving home to a diverse selection of plant and animal species.
-Many programs are in place within Canada to preserve existing wetlands, and you are in charge of this one.
+Imagine you are standing in the middle of a wetland that was once a thriving home to a diverse selection of plant and animal species.
+There are many programs in place in Canada to preserve existing wetlands; you’re in charge of this one.

-You have a good understanding of these ecosystems, as well as the plants and animals that rely on them.
-This understanding is gained through the research you conduct on wetland processes.
-You assess habitats, and identify and monitor a variety of species within wetlands.
-You also work to educate the public on the importance of wetlands, and what they can do to help.
+You have a comprehensive understanding of these ecosystems, both with regards to the plants and animals that rely on them.
+You’ve gained this understanding through your research into wetland processes.
+You assess habitats and identify and monitor a variety of species within wetlands and you also work to educate the public on the importance of wetlands, and how they can help.

 Wetland biologists work in a variety of locations including, but not limited to:

 Please note: Fieldwork may place individuals in hazardous locations where they might be exposed to chemicals, infectious bacteria, viruses, and other substances that might pose a dangerous risk and/or cause illness